jax-ml/jax/docs/faq.rst

 If you are getting an error that a library function is called with *"Abstract tracer value encountered where concrete value is expected"*, you may need to change how you invoke JAX transformations.
-Below, you'll first go over such example and then a couple of possible solutions.
-Then, you'll learn the details of what is actually happening, if you are curious or the simple solution does not work for you.
+Below is an example and a couple of possible solutions, followed by the details of what is actually happening, if you are curious or the simple solution does not work for you.

 Some library functions take arguments that specify shapes or axes, such as the second and third arguments for :func:`jax.numpy.split`::